hungptit/tools/docs/source2tests.md

 --

-* A very fast text search engine that can handle large codebases i.e million lines of code.
+* Build a very fast text search engine that can handle large codebases i.e million lines of code.

 --

-* Can quickly ingest GB of text data.
+* The text search engine can quickly ingest GB of text data.

 ---

-# codesearch: A fast and efficient code search engine #
+# [codesearch](https://github.com/hungptit/tools/blob/master/README.md): A fast and efficient code search engine #

 --

+* Is written using modern C++.

+--

-* A very fast code search engine written using modern C++ and it can process about **3GB of raw text data per second**.
+* Can process about **3GB of raw text data per second**.

+--

+* Support a extendend regular expression syntax.

 --